-- 1. The approximate cost to incarcerate an inmate in a Conservation Camp is \$10,000 annually compared to \$50,000 annually at a higher security State prison. - 2.
+- 1. The approximate cost to incarcerate an inmate in a Conservation Camp is \$10,000 annually compared to \$50,000 annually at a higher security State prison. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - 2.
 Inmate contributions to the community more than offset the cost of their incarceration.
-When inmates are not fighting fires they are available to do community work projects. - 3.
-Inmates at Parlin Fork help support the Make a Wish Foundation by making and donating craft items, sold to the public over the past five years for over \$100,000. - 4.
-The seventeen-man crews are available at nominal rates to any tax-supported entity. - 5.
-Chamberlain Creek has a complete wood working shop and makes many types of cabinets and signs for city, county and State government. - 6.
-Parlin Fork operates their own sawmill and provides lumber for various projects. - 7.
-The Mendocino County Bookmobile serves both camps and is highly valued by the inmates. - 8.
-Inmates do most of the jobs required to run the camps. - 9.
+When inmates are not fighting fires they are available to do community work projects. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - Inmates at Parlin Fork help support the Make a Wish Foundation by making and donating craft items, sold to the public over the past five years for over \$100,000. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - 4.
+The seventeen-man crews are available at nominal rates to any taxsupported entity. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - 5.
+Chamberlain Creek has a complete wood working shop and makes many types of cabinets and signs for city, county and State government. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps.

+- 6. Parlin Fork operates their own sawmill and provides lumber for various projects. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - 7.
+The Mendocino County Bookmobile serves both camps and is highly valued by the inmates. - Response (Board of Supervisors): The Board of Supervisors agrees with this finding. - 8.
+Inmates do most of the jobs required to run the camps. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps. - 9.
 No tobacco products will be allowed in the camps after July 1, 2005.
-This will apply to staff as well as inmates.
+This will apply to staff as well as inmates. - Response (Board of Supervisors): The Board of Supervisors can neither agree nor disagree with the finding, due to the fact that the Board has no authority or control over the Parlin Fork and Chamberlain Creek Conservation Camps.